Editor’s note: Some corrections were made in the section on the Sustainability Demonstration House on Jan. 30, 2020.

-A price tag of $25,000 might seem quite high, but the house is much larger than an average home in the UP, with over 130 light bulbs and at least two refrigerators.
+A price tag of $25,000 might seem quite high, but the house is much larger than an average home in the UP, with over 130 light bulbs and at least two refrigerators, and that includes the cost of the house’s battery storage unit.
 Supplying enough energy to meet demand required a larger solar array, meaning that an average single-family home would pay closer to around $15,000 on average, Turner estimates.

 Abandoned mine shafts could serve new purpose